flatironinstitute/sciware/26_DataFormats/main.md

 - **Fields** are distinct observables
   - the columns above, e.g. `mass`, `v_x`, etc
 - **Records** are groups of fields that belong as a unit
-  - the rows above, i.e. one per time
+  - the rows above, i.e. one row per time
-  - One of each of the fields
+  - A record is "one value in each of the fields"
 - Does the row order mean anything?